Asymmetric Methodological Restraint (AMR)

 Consider some ontological commitments that flourish in contemporary intellectual culture despite underdetermination:

 Mathematical Platonism.
-Many mathematicians and philosophers believe that mathematical objects exist independently of human minds—that numbers, sets, and functions are discovered rather than invented, inhabiting an abstract realm we access through reason.
+Many mathematicians and philosophers believe that mathematical objects exist independently of human minds — that numbers, sets, and functions are discovered rather than invented, inhabiting an abstract realm we access through reason.
 This commitment goes far beyond what mathematical practice requires, yet it’s widespread and respectable.
+Notably, the contemporary position keeps Plato’s mind-independent realm while dropping his account of how mind reaches it — a soul naturally kin to the intelligible, ordered by the Good.
+The selective preservation is itself an instance of the asymmetry diagnosed here.

 Many-worlds quantum mechanics.
 As noted above, this interpretation posits infinitely many branching universes, each as real as ours, none detectable from the others.
 Everettians claim parsimony — one equation, no collapse postulate — but this framing obscures the trade: removing collapse while applying the Schrödinger equation universally generates an infinity of unobservable branches and leaves the probability problem unsolved (why do we observe Born-rule frequencies if all outcomes are equally real?).
-Dynamical simplicity is purchased at the price of ontological extravagance.
+The dynamical-parsimony claim also understates what must be supplied — decoherence-based branch individuation, preferred-basis arguments, contested Born-rule derivations — to recover definite outcomes from the bare formalism.
+(For the technical case that many-worlds is not in fact the formally minimal interpretation it is often presented as, see What Physics Actually Closes (wpc).)
+Dynamical simplicity is purchased at the price of both formal and ontological extravagance.
 Many-worlds remains controversial even among physicists; critics like ‘t Hooft and Penrose object to these costs.
-Yet it is treated as a legitimate option in ways that consciousness-involving interpretations are not—discussed in mainstream physics journals, taught in graduate courses, defended by prominent physicists without professional stigma.
+Yet it is treated as a legitimate option in ways that consciousness-involving interpretations are not — discussed in mainstream physics journals, taught in graduate courses, defended by prominent physicists without professional stigma.

 What these positions share: they involve substantial metaphysical commitments that go beyond what evidence strictly requires.
 They’re grounded in considerations of theoretical elegance, explanatory coherence, or mathematical fruitfulness.
 And they’re considered legitimate moves in intellectual discourse.